5hubham7/Assignments-01-02-2021/readme.md

 Problem Statement: Write a program to convert any given number to words.

-Features:
+Advantages:

--   Checking for minus numbers
+-   Checking for minus numbers.
--   Checking for empty/null input
+-   Checking for empty/null input.

 Disadvantages: